amineraboun/STI_FX_Intervention/_sources/docs/fxi/theory.md

 *Source: BIS 2021 [Link](https://www.bis.org/publ/bppdf/bispap104b_rh.pdf)*

-### Consistency between FXI and the Monetary Framework

-!!! warning "FXI should be consistent with the central bank's monetary framework"
+..
+WARNING:: FXI should be consistent with the central bank's monetary framework
     FX interventions should not contradict the central bank mandate, else there is a risk of policy inconsistency (cf. the Mundell Trilemma) that would jeopardize monetary efficiency and central bank credibility

 **Floating exchange rate regimes** (for instance, with inflation targeting) should use FX interventions for: